 - Equivalency Determination (ED): This is a legal determination made by an attorney that the grant recipient overseas is the legal equivalent of a U.S.-based charity.

 Give2Asia uses the ER for the international grants we steward.
-This requires us to do a pre-grant inquiry background check—a process commonly known as due diligence.
+This requires us to do a pre-grant inquiry for every grant released.

 Why is due diligence important?

 Due diligence increases the likelihood that a philanthropic grant will achieve its objectives.
-It also mitigates the potential risks of international grantmaking.
-Specifically, due diligence is designed to make sure the grantee is highly qualified, financially sustainable, and legitimate.
+It also mitigates the potential risks of international donor-advised giving.
+Specifically, due diligence is designed to make sure the grantee is highly qualified to administer charitable programs, financially sustainable, and legitimate.

 Why is due diligence challenging?